jibaku/tanuki/readme.md

 automatically populates based on the questions that have been defined in the admin interface.

-Submitted responses can also be viewed via the admin backend.
+Submitted responses can also be viewed via the admin backend and signal is sended when a survey is completed, to allow the use of data in another app.

 ## Credits

-some inspiration came from an older [django-survey](https://github.com/flynnguy/django-survey) app, but this app uses a different model architecture and different mechanism for dynamic form generation.
+Some inspiration came from olders app ([django-survey](https://github.com/flynnguy/django-survey) by *flynnguy* and [django-survey](https://github.com/jessykate/django-survey) by jessykate) app, but this app uses a different model architecture and different mechanism for dynamic form generation.

-## license
+## License

 this code is licensed under the [affero general public license](http://www.gnu.org/licenses/agpl-3.0.html).